List of Doctors characters introduced in 2000: Anoushka Flynn

-Ruth Harding, portrayed by Yvonne Brewster, first appeared on 26 March 2000 and made her last appearance on 30 April 2001.
-Ruth is a nurse at Riverside Medical Centre who is shown to be caring but takes no nonsense from patients.
-When the team decide to participate in a lottery syndicate, Ruth agrees to buy the ticket.
-The numbers match and they win, but nobody pays her for their part in the ticket, so she claims the money and leaves Letherbridge.

 Joanna Helm

 Joanna Helm, portrayed by Sarah Manners, first appeared on 26 March 2000 and made her final appearance on 30 May 2001.
 Joanna is a receptionist at the surgery, the first that the surgery had.
 Joanna was described as "troubled" and "dippy".
 Manners also opined that Joanna caused "mischief".
 Wales Online described Joanna as "bubbly".
 According to Daily Mirror, Manners "won herself an army of male fans" as Joanna, as she was "flirty".
 Sunday Mail described her storylines, in which they wrote: "she was involved in mercy killing, drug addiction and a suicide attempt to name but a few of her spicier plotlines".
 Manners said of this, "I got the best storylines in the world in Doctors, my nan died of a brain tumour then it came out I killed her.
 I went mad and was addicted to anti-depressants, forged signatures and tried to kill myself".